-- Items may ask students to identify the attributes of two-dimensional shapes up to 5 sides and corners. - Items may require students to sort shapes with like attributes of sides and corners into a larger category of quadrilaterals. - Classifications using parallelogram, parallel lines, and perpendicular lines are not permitted in grade 3. - Shapes do not include the 90-degree symbol within the shape. - Partition shapes into parts with equal areas.
+- Items may ask students to identify the attributes of two-dimensional shapes up to 5 sides and corners. - Items may require students to sort shapes with like attributes of sides and corners into a larger category of quadrilaterals. - Classifications using parallelogram, parallel lines, and perpendicular lines are not permitted in grade 3. - 3.G.A.2 Partition shapes into parts with equal areas.
 Express the area of each part as a unit fraction of the whole.
 For example, partition a shape into 4 parts with equal area, and describe the area of each part as $\frac{1}{4}$ of the area of the shape.